irishtek-solutions/kong-konnect-inso/README.md

 ![Insomnia](./images/insomnia.png)

-3. If you haven't authenticated with github already please do so.
+3. If you haven't authenticated with Github already please do so.
 Copy this repository in the `Github URI` section like below:

 ![GitHub integration](./images/git-int.png)